HRM-037: Evaluating Employee Fitness for Duty

 - UVA-WorkMed for physical and infectious disease issues.

-- Physician Wellness for impairment, mental and physical issues of clinical staff and other healthcare providers covered by the Clinical Staff Bylaws, as relates to patient care (not employment) status.
+- Clinician Wellness Program (CWP) for impairment, mental, and physical issues of members and non-members of the clinical staff, as relates to patient care (not employment) status.

 While the employee is prohibited from appearing for work until completion of the FFD evaluation and approval to return to work is provided, the coordinating team shall use its discretion to determine whether to allow the employee to work off-site or to represent the University in any work-related capacity.